OpenEugene/fist-to-five-slack-emoji/README.md

     1. Structure a proposal that says what you want to do, why it serves the mission/vision of the group, and who/what/when/where/how it will happen.

-3. Send out a written version for people to review in Slack, using the poll template shared below.
-Specify the “respond by” date, providing a minimum of 1 week to allow for at least one in-person discussion during a weekly meetup.
-Pin the poll in the Slack channel and unpin after voting has completed.
+3. Send out a written version for people to review in Slack, using the post template shared below.
+Specify the “respond by” date, providing a minimum of 1 meeting interval to allow for at least one in-person discussion during a weekly meetup.
+Pin the post in the Slack channel and unpin after voting has completed.

 4. Review the proposal together via a thread in Slack and in-person discussion.